-Starting a New Job
+Starting a Second Job

-You Owed Taxes This Year
+You Owed Taxes Last Year

 You can adjust your withholdings so that the correct amount is withheld.
 You can even request that extra money be withheld each pay period.
 This will save you the hassle of coming up with extra money at the end of the year to pay to the IRS.